citp/privacy-policy-historical/c/ch/cho/chooseyouritem.com.md

-> *The following text is extracted and transformed from the chooseyouritem.com privacy policy that was archived on 2011-08-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110828155043id_/http%3A//www.chooseyouritem.com/policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the chooseyouritem.com privacy policy that was archived on 2019-02-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190227221254id_/https%3A//www.chooseyouritem.com/policy.html) for the most accurate reproduction.*

-# Online classifieds with photos.
+# Online vehicle classifieds with photos.
 For sale classifieds.
-Free text ads.
 Sell it with pictures.

   |

 ## Use Agreement and Privacy Statement

-ChooseYourItem.com is designed to serve buyers and sellers of property and homes for sale.
+ChooseYourItem.com is designed to serve buyers and sellers of property for sale.
 While every effort is made to be accurate, by using this site or any ChooseYourItem.com services, you agree that neither the advertisers nor the publisher will be responsible for misinformation, typographical errors, etc., herein or for any form of damages arising from the viewing of, the use of, or participation in any of the related websites or services.
 You are agreeing that viewing and usage of the same is at your own risk.
 Company names, manufacturer names and model names of the items listed as well as logos are the property of their respective companies and are used only for purposes of identifying the element.
 No part of ChooseYourItem.com or its published material may be reproduced in any form without prior consent of the publisher.

 ## Our Privacy Policy